So I Married the Anti-fan

 So I Married the Anti-fan (Korean: 그래서 나는 안티팬과 결혼했다) is a 2021 South Korean streaming television series starring Choi Tae-joon, Choi Soo-young, Hwang Chan-sung, Han Ji-an and Kim Min-kyu.
 It is based on the 2010 novel of the same title which was made into a webtoon and was also previously adapted into a Chinese film.
 It aired from April 30 to June 19, 2021 on Naver TV, with simultaneous broadcast through V Live and global platforms iQIYI, Viki and Amazon Prime Video in Japan.

 Synopsis

-It is about the romance between top star Hoo Joon (Choi Tae-joon) and his anti-fan reporter Lee Geun-young (Choi Soo-young) who end up participating in a television show where they live together.
+Hoo Joon (Choi Tae-joon) is a top South Korean singer.
+Lee Geun-young (Choi Soo-young) is a magazine reporter.
+The two both attend a club's opening night.
+While there, Geun-young witnesses Joon's bad behavior and accidentally vomits on him.
+She loses her job and is convinced that Joon is behind her being fired.
+She demonstrates in front of Joon's management office, where she garners media attention and becomes his "anti-fan."

+A producer approaches her (and Joon) about participating in a reality TV show about a star living with his anti-fan.
+When filming begins, Joon and Geun-young have a rocky relationship that evolves as they get to know each other better.